qooxdoo/qooxdoo/docs/development/compiler/configuration/compile.md

 - `typescript` - see below

-- `minify` - (**optional**) determines the minification to be used for applications, if the target supports it; can be overridden on a per application basis.
+- `minify` - (**optional**) determines the minification to be used for applications, if the target supports it; can be overridden on a per- application basis.
 Can be `off`, `minify`, `mangle`, or `beautify`.

 - `inline-external-scripts` -- (**optional**) controls whether external scripts are added